Verthon/restaurant-app/README.md

 # Alkinoos Taverna
 [Live version on Netlify](https://alkinoos-taverna.netlify.com/ "Live version on Netlify")
-Fully responsive, restaurant progressive web app using React.js, where user can easily create a booking.
+Fully responsive, serverless, restaurant progressive web app using React.js, where user can easily create a booking.
 There is also administrating option for restaurant staff.

 ## Table of contents
 * [Technologies](#technologies)